Off-Nadir Delta

 What are the rate limits and pagination?

 Successful responses include X-RateLimit-Limit, X-RateLimit-Remaining, and X-RateLimit-Reset headers; exceeding the limit returns 429 with Retry-After.
 The signals endpoint is cursor-paginated — each response carries meta.next_cursor and meta.has_more, and you pass the cursor back to fetch the next page (each page billed as one query).
-The reports/daily endpoint accepts an Idempotency-Key so a retried metered call is only charged once.
+POST /api/v1/analyst accepts an Idempotency-Key header, so a timed-out or retried call re-fetches the same brief instead of being charged twice.

 Is there an OpenAPI spec?